 45 of 50

 What could be easier than decorating your dresser top or nightstand with a "bouquet" of driftwood found on your favorite beach?
-Here, DIY Enthusiasts shows you how to do it right.Continue to 46 of 50 below.
+This simple idea is from DIY Enthusiasts.Continue to 46 of 50 below.

 46 of 50